-Essential Element: C Management and Program Accountability - Compliance Indicator asure Has Been Met For all unmet measures, provide + Measures C.1.
+Compliance Indicator re Has 1 Met For all unmet measures, provide Measures C.1.
 The agency conducts regular internal audits of its component and field offices.
-Yes No N/A brief explanation in the space below or complete and attach an EEOC FORM 715- 01 PART H to the agency's status report arly assess its component and field offices for possible EEO program deficiencies?
+Yes No N/A brief explanation in the space below of complete and attach an EEOC FORM 715- 01 PART H to the agency's status report arly assess its component and field offices for possible EEO program deficiencies?
 If "yes", please provide the schedule for conducting audits in the comments X The FTC does not have components and our regional offices' permanent population is twenty employees or less.
-Collateralduty EEO counselors service each of the regional offices. place? [see 29 CFR arly assess its component and field offices on their efforts to remove barriers from \$1614.102(c)(2)] If "yes", please provide the schedule for conducting audits in the Х The FTC does not have components and our regional offices' permanent population is twenty employees or less.
-The EEOWI Director conducts a site visit to each regional office on a biannual basis. the component and t? [see MD-715, II(d field offices make reasonable efforts to comply with the recommendations of the [C)] X
+Each regional office has one on-site, collateral-duty EEO counselor. ace? [see 29 CFR arly assess its component and field offices on their efforts to remove barriers from §1614.102(c)(2)] If "yes", please provide the schedule for conducting audits in the X The FTC does not have components and our regional offices' permanent population is twenty employees or less.
+The Director of EEOWI conducted virtual unconscious bias workshops with two FTC regional offices during FY 2021. he component and [see MD-715, II(field offices make reasonable efforts to comply with the recommendations of the C) X